 Between global pandemics and individuals seeking to retain their freedom this high-risk community has created a heightened demand for technology in the following sub-verticals:

-- Continuous Monitoring: Hundreds of companies have developed solutions to allow for at-home treatment and care for seniors.
-This includes, but is not limited to, monitoring for falls, monitoring vitals and telehealth doctors’ visits.
+1) Continuous Monitoring: Hundreds of companies have developed solutions for at-home treatment and care for seniors.
+This includes, but is not limited to, monitoring for falls, monitoring vitals, and telehealth doctors’ visits.
 Israeli companies that have made an impact in this vertical include:

-- Neteera: This company has developed a remote patient monitoring solution that enables continuous, contactless, passive monitoring of vital signs and bio-data.
-The solutio is designed to improve care, reduce costs, and enable optimal comfort for patients without any involvement required on their part.
+Neteera: This company has developed a remote patient monitoring solution that enables continuous, contactless, passive monitoring of vital signs and bio-data.
+The solution is designed to improve care, reduce costs, and enable optimal comfort for patients without any involvement required on their part.